3-methyleneoxindole reductase

-Thus, the two substrates of this enzyme are 3-methyl-1,3-dihydroindol-2-one and NADP^{+}, whereas its three products are 3-methylene-1,3-dihydro-2H-indol-2-one, NADPH, and H^{+}.
+The two substrates of this enzyme are 3-methyloxindole and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 3-methyleneoxindole, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-methyl-1,3-dihydroindol-2-one:NADP+ oxidoreductase.
 This enzyme is also termed 3-methyloxindole:NADP+ oxidoreductase.